Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Lars Nagel (IDSA)

 **Abstract:**
-Presentation on what the International Data Spaces Association (IDSA) can do for participants.
-Lars will outline IDSA’s standards, certification approach, and contributions to EDC adoption.
+Present IDSA and what it can do for the participants

 ---